akolotov007/obsidian_notes/Leanring_Vault/Study Notes/Computers/Fireship.io/Git and Github/Git - All commands.md

 - to create a new branch and checkout into it at the same time:
 	- `git checkout -b {branch_name}`
 - `git checkout -` = checkout to previously used branch
+- can also checkout to different commits in time, called a headless state
+	- can modify history if needed, or bring back files from the past

 ## merge conflicts
 - occur when you try to merge 2 diff branches and they modify the same code